Moroccan mafia: The Ait Soussan organisation

 The Ait Soussan organisation is a criminal organisation led by Houssine Ait Soussan.
-He is a major drug trafficker who also used to own the Dutch soccer-club ZVV 't Knooppunt.
+He is a major drug trafficker who also used to own the Dutch football-club ZVV 't Knooppunt.
 Houssine Ait Soussan is notably a prominent figure within the Moroccan mafia in the Netherlands and Belgium, and he was also allied with the Bouyakhrichan organisation.
-The Ait Soussan organization is responsible for distributing tons of cocaine across all of Western Europe.
+The Ait Soussan organisation is responsible for distributing tons of cocaine across all of Western Europe.
 Houssine Ait Soussan is also considered to be one of the original participating figures within the Mocro-War, which was sparked after a missing shipment of cocaine in the port of Antwerp.

 As a result of this, Houssine Ait Soussan is believed to be behind the kidnapping of Abdelkader "the Jew" Bouker, a major Belgian-Moroccan drug trafficker who worked closely together with the Israeli mafia, and went missing in 2016.

 He was also believed to be behind the kidnapping of Younes El Ballouti, the younger brother of Othman El Ballouti, who is considered to be one of the biggest drug lords in Belgium.
-Houssine Ait Soussan allegedly kidnapped him as revenge, because Colombian cartels preferred to work with the El Ballouti clan instead of his organization.
+Houssine Ait Soussan allegedly kidnapped him as revenge, because Colombian cartels preferred to work with the El Ballouti clan instead of his organisation.

 Houssine Ait Soussan was for many years wanted by the Dutch and Belgian authorities for his involvement in numerous of assassinations and kidnappings, which mostly took place in Antwerp and Brussels.
 He orchestrated his kidnappings and assassinations from Central America, to stay off the radar from the European police.
 He was also believed to take refuge in Morocco and Dubai.

 On 26 July 2015, Houssine Ait Soussan was arrested by the Moroccan police in the port of Tangier with false documents.
 A few days after his arrest, two searches took place in the apartments where he stayed at in Marrakech.
-At least 10 false Dutch, French and Moroccan identity documents were found, alongside 34 luxury watches, 10 phones, two tablets, 178,570 dirhams and 700 euros.
+At least 10 false Dutch, French and Moroccan identity documents were found, alongside 34 luxury watches, 10 phones, two tablets, 178,570 dirhams and €700.
 Houssine Ait Soussan was eventually released after 3 months by the Moroccan authorities.
 The Dutch and Belgian authorities believe that Houssine Ait Soussan is currently running his operations while hiding out in Morocco.